keeeal/keeeal.github.io/projects.md

 # Projects
 ###### Use the links below to read about some of the projects I've been working on.

-{% assign projects =
+{% assign projects = "
+  Beamz: Using deterministic fluids estimation to encode parameters of a radiation beam,
-  "beamz: desc, dosenet, koi, hyperforest, lifebot, bendy men, alphapilot, stemusicians, ut3"
+  Dosenet: Test, koi, hyperforest, lifebot, bendy men, alphapilot, stemusicians, ut3"
 | split: ", " %}

 {% for project in projects %}